vladiibine/dlp-assignment1/README.txt

         'HOST' - the address an IP address (or domain name) for the server hosting the database.

+5. Setting up a super user for the administration site 5.1.
+Run the command
+        $ django-admin createsuperuser --settings=your.settings.module.here

+        Note that the --settings=... option could be used with the provided dpl1.DPL1.settings module, however you should really use your own settings module.

+        You will be prompted to create a super user.
+        With this user you can administer your tests.

 -This file is a copy of the old README.md file that could itself be added to